Seasonal Sports Club User Guide

 Consideration should be given to storing heavy items at height.

-Outgoing clubs must remove all equipment/goods from the pavilion during off season periods unless they are tenants of a new pavilion with dedicated year-round storage.
+Outgoing clubs may be required to remove all equipment/goods from the pavilion during off season periods unless they are tenants of a pavilion with dedicated year-round storage.
 Clubs are responsible for organising alternate off season storage solutions.

 Storage containers